 The Tim Pigott-Smith Library, opened in November 2017, provides a comfortable and well-lit environment for staff and students to read and work.
 Sixth Formers work silently in study periods, classes visit to borrow fiction or carry out research during the day and it is busy with all year groups, who are free to borrow books or work in the Library, at breaks and lunchtimes.
-We are open between 9am and 4pm during term time (except on Wednesdays when it is only used by book groups and staff from 1.15pm onwards).
+We are open between 8.30am and 4.15pm during term time.

 Students have access to the Internet from the Library’s computers, but may also connect their own laptops and tablets to the School’s Wi-Fi, and are able to print their work using the in situ colour printer.
 The Library’s online catalogue (OPAC) is an excellent tool for research and for discovering books to read for pleasure.
 As well as showing students what books, magazines and DVDs the Library has in stock, it also has thousands of links to specially selected websites and allows students to manage their loans.
 Our Library’s OPAC, Accessit, can be accessed from the Internet here and it also comes in the form of a free app called ‘Accessit Library’ which can be downloaded from any app store.
 Please see the Moodle more information, or ask the Librarian for help with using any of the Library’s resources or systems.